How Newcomers to Canada Can Impress a Landlord

 Arriving in Canada, newcomers quickly discover that the Canadian rental market is very competitive.

-Setting yourself apart from the competition
+Set yourself apart from the competition

-Managing your expectations
+Managing rental expectations

-Tips for securing that perfect rental
+Tips for securing your first rental home in Canada

 1 - Prepare all of your documents in advance